compstorylab/sirius/README.md

        SIRIUS_SETTINGS_SECRET_KEY={your string value here with quotes}
        (this one is optional)ENVIRONMENT={"dev" or "qa" or "prod"}
     ```
+    secret key should be set to a unique, unpredictable value.
+It is used for sessions, messages, PasswordResetView tokens
+    or any usage of is cryptographic signing unless a different key is provided.
 5. Execute the following command to set up the database structure

     ```python manage.py migrate```